Adam Curry: Personal life

+He is fluent in both English and Dutch.

 Curry was married to Dutch television/radio personality Patricia Paay from 1989 to 2009.
 They have a daughter, Christina.

 In July 2012, Curry married Micky Hoogendijk.
 On January 29, 2015, Curry announced on the No Agenda show that he and Hoogendijk had separated.
 Hoogendijk and Curry divorced in 2015.

 Curry married his girlfriend of four years, Tina Snider (dubbed "The Keeper" by John C. Dvorak on the No Agenda Show), on May 19, 2019, in Austin, Texas.

-Curry is the nephew of former CIA official and United States Ambassador to Korea, Donald Gregg, whom he calls "Uncle Don" in his podcast.
+Curry is the nephew of former CIA official and United States Ambassador to Korea Donald Gregg, whom he calls "Uncle Don" in his podcast.